kojiishi/east_asian_spacing/README.md

 A [test HTML] is available
 to check the behavior of fonts on browsers.

+It can test fonts you built locally.
+Download it to your local drive and add your fonts to the "`fonts`" list at the beginning of the `<script>` block.

 [test HTML]: https://kojiishi.github.io/chws/test.html

 ### Dump and Diff